Appendix - List of activities and processors

 Any objections to this data collection should be made directly to NHS Digital. enquiries@nhsdigital.nhs.uk

-Processor – NHS England
+Processor – NHS Digital or NHS X

 Medication/Prescribing

 Purpose: Prescriptions containing personal identifiable and health data will be shared with organisations who provide medicines management including chemists/pharmacies, in order to provide patients with essential medication regime management, medicines and or treatment as their health needs dictate.
 This process is achieved either by face to face contact with the patient or electronically.
 Pharmacists may be employed to review medication, Patients may be referred to pharmacists to assist with diagnosis and care for minor treatment, patients may have specified a nominated pharmacy they may wish their repeat or acute prescriptions to be ordered and sent directly to the pharmacy making a more efficient process.
-Arrangements can also be made with the pharmacy to deliver care and medication.
+Arrangements can also be made with the pharmacy to deliver care and medication

 Processor – Pharmacy of choice